access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 And verify the cluster count matches the number of nodes in your database cluster.

 	- What MYSQL errors look like
+		If MYSQL is causing issues, you'll usually get a 503 error when attempting to run commands from the CLI.
 	- How to fix
+		This could be as simple as a dead mysql daemon on one of your nodes.
+You can diagnose this by running through the checks above.
 	- Database Discrepancies
 		Throughout the life of your cloud, you may come into issues where the database and openstack reflect different information.
 This could be a VM that shows a host on one machine but it's actually on another, a volume that is stuck in a `reserved` state but won't change back to active/available, etc.  To fix this, we need to log into the MYSQL cluster by running `mysql` and updating the discrepancy with `update ITEM set VALUE=DESIRED_VALUE  where id='UUID';`.
 You can verify which specific item(s) you'll adjust by adjusting the formula to, `show ITEM where id='UUID';`.